-"Adopt-a-Doc" is a unique opportunity to support one student throughout four years of medical school.
-The concept is simple: With a minimum commitment of $20,000 to be gifted annually through a four-year period ($5,000 commitment each year), a donor can support a student's Drexel experience from start to finish.
-During that time, the donor can be introduced to "their" student and have opportunities to interact.
-A gift of $20,000 in current-use funding has the same impact as an endowed scholarship of $100,000, and it will immediately benefit a student in need.
+Scholarships often make the difference in whether talented students can attend and afford Drexel.
+With a minimum commitment of $25,000 to be gifted annually through a five-year period ($5,000 commitment each year), a current use scholarship has an immediate and profound impact on a medical student.
+A gift of $25,000 in current-use funding has the same impact as an endowed scholarship of $100,000, and it will immediately benefit a student in need.

 College of Medicine Scholarship Fund

 The general College of Medicine Scholarship Fund is a restricted fund that will support students with current-use resources annually.
 Whether you contribute $25 or $25,000 to this fund, you know that your gift will enable a student to offset their student loan debt with a scholarship.
 Your gift will make a direct impact on the life of a deserving student who counts on this extra financial support and is grateful to have it.

 The White Coat Ceremony, at which incoming medical students were presented with white coats they would wear throughout their medical school career, began in 1997.
 Additionally, at this ceremony students take the Hippocratic Oath, a symbolic and traditional beginning of medical school.
 In 2012, Drexel University began inviting alumni to purchase a white coat for an incoming first-year medical student.
 This tradition has carried on and is a fantastic way to connect alumni with medical students, and remind alumni of their own medical school journey.